MountainGod2/chaturbate_poller/README.md

 ## Usage

-The Chaturbate Poller can be used both as a library and a CLI tool.
-Below is an example of how to use it as a library to fetch events:
+Chaturbate Poller can be used both as a Python library and a command-line tool.

+### As a Library

+Below is a simple example of how to use Chaturbate Poller to fetch events asynchronously:

 ```python
 import asyncio